EGI-Federation/documentation/content/en/users/compute/cloud-container-compute/k8s/_index.md

 ## Destroying the cluster

-Once you don't need the cluster anymore, you can undeploy with the `destroy` command of EC3:
+Once you don't need the cluster any longer, you can undeploy with the `destroy` command of EC3:

 ```shell